rdnajac/cpp-sandbox/docs/trees.md

 ## Tree Traversals

 Tree traversals are methods of visiting all nodes in a tree in a specific order.

-The three main types of traversals for binary trees are pre-order, in-order, and post-order.
+- Pre-order Traversal
+- In-order Traversal
+- Post-order Traversal

 ### Pre-order Traversal

-In pre-order traversal, we visit the root node first, then the left subtree, and finally the right subtree.
+1. Visit the root.
+2. Traverse the left subtree.
+3. Traverse the right subtree.

 ```cpp
 void preorderTraversal(TreeNode* root) {